Ukraine - Unmanned Air Vehicles

 “We have acquired and received from our partners high-tech weapons as material and technical assistance, which significantly increased the combat capability of the Armed Forces of Ukraine.
 These are, in particular, the Bayraktar reconnaissance and strike systems and the Javelin anti-tank missile systems,” Zaluzhny said.

 Defense Minister Oleksiy Reznikov announced the construction of a plant in Ukraine for the production of Turkish Bayraktar unmanned aerial vehicles with Ukrainian engines.
 He made the statement on 03 February 2022, at a briefing in Kyiv.
-According to the Minister, a framework agreement on cooperation between Ukraine and Turkey in the field of high military technologies is planned to be signed.
+According to the Minister, a framework agreement on cooperation between Ukraine and Turkey in the field of high military technologies was planned to be signed.
 He added that "one of the examples of filling this agreement will be the construction of the Bayraktar plant, which manufactures unmanned aerial vehicles, which will be manufactured in Ukraine."

 The Minister noted that according to the decision of the Turkish company that manufactures Bayraktar, the next generation of drones will use engines manufactured by Motor Sichi, a Ukrainian manufacturer of aircraft engines (Zaporizhzhya).
 "In fact, it will be the Ukrainian-Turkish Bayraktari in terms of technological content.
 And, accordingly, they will be used in the armed forces of Ukraine, Turkey and those countries that will want to buy them," he said.